Here’s an idea for an alternative way to set up your Fluval Spec aquarium: go topless! That is to say, sans lid . . .

 - Aesthetics: Topless aquariums offer a clean look, with unhindered views from above and no distracting elements above the rim.

-- Runs Cooler: With greater surface area for air to freely flow over, the aquarium will operate slightly cooler due to evaporation.
+- Runs Cooler: With a greater surface area for air to freely flow over, the aquarium will operate slightly cooler due to evaporation.
 If you run a cooling fan, it will work more efficiently with the top off for easy airflow over the water surface.

 - Attractive for the Spec: The Fluval Spec (and EVO) line of aquariums are rimless, with a nice clean edge of beveled glass at the top.
-This look is similar to the ADA rimless tanks and it looks very nice without a top.
+This look is similar to the ADA rimless tanks, and it looks very nice without a top.
 The stock light, being attached to the end of the aquarium and not the lid, works the same with or without the top.

 There are some very real arguments against operating an aquarium topless.
 Here are a few to consider:

-- Curious Critters: A close cousin to jumpers, some critters just like to crawl out of a lid-less aquarium.
+- Curious Critters: A close cousin to jumpers, some critters like to crawl out of a lid-less aquarium.
 Nerite snails and Amano Shrimp are known to go for adventures outside the aquarium.
-We had this very experience while operating without a top for a nerite snail who escaped and fell off our counter.
+We had this experience while operating without a top for a nerite snail who escaped and fell off our counter.
 Poor lil’ fellah.
 Godspeed, Tiger. . .

 - Exposure to Contaminants: With a lid, you have a bit of protection from stuff getting into your tank.
-If you choose to run your aquarium topless, your water is open to the environment.
+If you run your aquarium topless, your water is open to the environment.
 This means that unintended things can be dropped into the tank.
 It also gives an unimpeded path for chemicals to enter from above.
 If care isn’t taken, dispersal of cleaning supplies or other chemicals in the area of your aquarium will have an easier time entering the water column of a topless tank.

-- Risk of Equipment Falling in: This might be a longshot, but it is more plausible that a light fixture or other equipment over the tank will fall directly into the water if you don’t have a lid.
+- Risk of Equipment Falling in: This might be a long shot, but it is more plausible that a light fixture or other equipment over the tank will fall directly into the water if you don’t have a lid.

 - Wintertime Heating: What is a positive in the summer becomes a negative in the winter.
-The additional water surface area exposed will allow more heat loss in the winter and will increase the load on your tank’s heaters.
+The additional water surface exposed will allow more heat loss in the winter and will increase the load on your tank’s heaters.